 Sparky is a small electronic arm and is the star of The Tech Playground.
-In this workshop we will meet Sparky, dance with Sparky, make music and new friends!
+In the workshops, children will meet Sparky, dance with Sparky, make music and new friends!

 Tech Playground by The Kueh Tutus is a work-in-development and is part of The Artground’s artist incubation programme – The GroundBreakers.